zs-barnes/sicp-exercises/chapter1.md

 ;Value: 105
 ```
 ## Exercise 1.34
-When running (f f), we recieve the error "the object 2 is not applicable" This is because the second argument
+When running (f f), we recieve the error "the object 2 is not applicable".
+This is because the second argument
 as itself evaluates to 2, which is then applied as an operater in the final f, but because 2 is a primitive, we cannot use it as a function.

 ## Exercise 1.35